FOSSBilling/FOSSBilling/SECURITY.md

 | 4.22.x   | :white_check_mark: |

 ## Reporting Vulnerabilities
 To report a vulnerability, please make a submission on [Huntr.dev](https://huntr.dev/bounties/disclose/?target=https://github.com/FOSSBilling/FOSSBilling).
-Enter https://github.com/FOSSBilling/FOSSBilling as the repository and then go from there.
 Their website should give you a idea good on how to make a good vulnerability report.
 It's important to make the submission there as it keeps the vulnerability private which helps ensure it can't be exploited while a patch is in the works.